IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 ## API reference

-This list summarizes the AWS Java SDK methods that are supported by IBM COS.
+This list summarizes the AWS Java SDK methods that are supported by {{site.data.keyword.cos_full_notm}}.
 More detailed documentation on individual classes and methods can be found in the [GitHub repository](https://github.com/aws/aws-sdk-java).

 ```java
 abortMultipartUpload(AbortMultipartUploadRequest request)